Day Old White Sultan Baby Chicks

 Colors: White Sultans are pure white, and the only color accepted by the APA.

-Status: American Livestock Breeds Conservancy Conservation Status: While Sultans have always been rare, they almost disappeared during the 1930s, and are still listed as Critical by the ALBC.
+Livestock Conservancy Status: Critical.
+While Sultans have always been rare, they almost disappeared during the 1930s, and are still listed as Critical by the LC.

 Body Type: Sultans have elaborate feathers, including a large crest. they hold their wings in a drooping fashion, obscuring their hocks.
 Both their legs and toes are feathered, and they have five toes on each foot.
 Their V-shaped or horn combs are almost hidden by their crests.